-PAHO/WHO may offer an internship to students who meet the following criteria:
+PAHO/WHO may offer an internship to a student who meets the following criteria:

-- are at least twenty years of age on the date of application;
+- is at least twenty years of age on the date of application;

-- are enrolled in a master's or in a doctoral program; are in the final year of a bachelor's program; or have graduated within the last six months from a bachelor's, master’s or doctoral program;
+- is enrolled in a master's or doctoral program; or has graduated within the last two years from a bachelor's, master’s, or doctoral program;

-- are fluent in at least one of the working languages of the office of assignment (English, French, Portuguese, or Spanish);
+- is fluent in at least one of the working languages of the office of assignment (English, French, Portuguese, or Spanish);

-- are not related to a staff member as defined in Staff Rule 410.3 (i.e., spouse, children, parents, and siblings of the staff member or the children, parents, and siblings of the staff member's spouse);
+- is not related to a staff member as defined in Staff Rule 410.3 (i.e., spouse, children, parents, or siblings of the staff member or the children, parents, or siblings of the staff member's spouse);

-- have not previously participated in PAHO/WHO's internship program at the same location in the Region of the Americas or at WHO;
+- has not previously participated in PAHO/WHO's internship program at the same location in the Region of the Americas or at WHO;

-- have strong writing, research, and organizational skills to support technical cooperation efforts;
+- has strong writing, research, and organizational skills to support technical cooperation efforts; and

-- are able to work independently and demonstrate initiative and flexibility to effectively benefit from an internship at PAHO.
+- can work independently and demonstrate initiative and flexibility to effectively benefit from an internship at PAHO.

 For interns located at PAHO Headquarters in Washington, D.C., the intern must also meet the following criteria:

-- has a valid visa with an Employment Authorization from the United States Citizenship and Immigration Services (USCIS), or be sponsored by PAHO with a G-4 visa;
+- have a valid visa with an Employment Authorization from the United States Citizenship and Immigration Services (USCIS), or be sponsored by PAHO with a G-4 visa;

 - be a Foreign Student in F-1 Nonimmigrant Status Participating in Curricular Practical Training that provides a valid Optional Practical Training (OPT) or Curricular Practical Training (CPT), or be a Foreign Student in F-1 Nonimmigrant Status with the correct endorsement in the I-20 by the university.

-- The same requirements as listed above apply except that volunteers should have already finished their studies and their experience and professional background enable them to make a valuable contribution to the work of the Organization.
+The same requirements as listed above apply except that volunteers should have already finished their studies and their experience and professional background should enable them to be able to make a valuable contribution to PAHO's work.